SteeltoeOSS/Documentation/labs/spring-one/exercise3.md

 }
 ```

 Before we see everything in action lets review what has been done.
-With the Steeltoe EFCore package added, we create a definition of a database context and list item, and then used them in startup to be a part of dependency injection.
-But instead of bringing in the typical SqlClient packages to help define things, we used `Steeltoe.Connector.SqlServer.EFCore`.
-This package not only has all needed sub-packages included but also introduces easily configurable settings with default values.
+With the Steeltoe EFCore package added we create a definition of a database context and list item.
+Then we used them in startup to be a part of dependency injection.
+Instead of bringing in the typical SqlClient packages to help define things, we used `Steeltoe.Connector.SqlServer.EFCore`.
+This package not only has all needed sub-packages included but also introduces easily configurable settings.
 To learn more about what values can be customised, [have a look at the docs](https://steeltoe.io/docs/3/connectors/microsoft-sql-server).
 In our example we're using the default port of '1433' and a server name of 'localhost'.
-If you wanted the app to connect to a SQL database hosted elsewhere you could privde different values in appsettings.json.
-We've provided the required credentials and server name in appsettings.
+If you wanted the app to connect to a SQL database hosted elsewhere you could provide different values.
+Also we've provided the required credentials and server name in `appsettings.json`.
 The database name will be derived from our ToDo context.
-They key is to give Steeltoe connector a valid healthy connection to SQL, it will do the rest.
+They key is to give the Steeltoe connector a valid healthy connection to a SQL instance, it will do the rest.

-To get everything going you're going to need a runing instance of SQL.
-Depending on how that instance is made available, you'll want to adjust the values in `appsettings.json`.
+To get a running instance of SQL, you could go a few different paths.
+Depending on how the instance is made available, you'll want to adjust the values in `appsettings.json`.

 - [Running SQL locally](https://www.sqlservertutorial.net/install-sql-server/): Mostly likely the instance is running on `localhost` through port `1433`.
 If so then continue on, thats the default.
 - [Running in docker (desktop)](https://hub.docker.com/_/microsoft-mssql-server): If it's available on 'localhost' port '1433' then continue on.
 Otherwise you'll need to uncomment the `server` and `port` parameters in appsettings and provide valid values.
+- Using Visual Studio's built in SQL: If your Visual Studio installation has the ".NET Desktop Development" feature enabled and within the "SQL Server Express LocalBD" option is selected, then you have a ready to go SQL instance.
+Uncomment the `server` option and provide a value of `(localdb)\MSSQLLocalDB`.
+The port will default to 1433.
+If you would like to confirm the database server is running, open powershell and run `sqllocaldb i MSSQLLocalDB`.
 - Running outside your local desktop: If SQL is running somewhere else you'll need its URI and port number.
 Uncomment the `server` and `port` parameters in appsettings and provide valid values.

-As for the `username` and `password` values in `appsettings.json`, replace the placeholder with valid values.
-The account will need enough permission to create a new database and add tabels within.
+As for the `username` and `password` values in `appsettings.json` if you are using Visual Studio's built in SQL leave them commented out.
+Otherwise replace the placeholder with valid values.
+The account will need enough permission to create a new database and add tables within.
 An example docker command you could run locally to get everything going is:

 ```powershell
 docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=IheartSteeltoe1" -p 1433:1433 -d mcr.microsoft.com/mssql/server:2019-latest